 I started this blog in an attempt to shed light on interesting and relatively unknown historical events that occurred throughout the region.
-However, I took a hiatus to focus on publishing the aforementioned book.
-As I get back into the groove, I now want to use this site as a place to not only write about local history and education, but to showcase my journey as the Louisiana Teacher of the Year.
-For more, click here to see the bio from the Louisiana Department of Education.
+However, I now want to use it as a place to not only write about local history, politics, and education, but to showcase my journey as the Louisiana Teacher of the Year.

-If you have any questions about this site, speaking engagements, interviews, or anything else that comes to mind, please email me at email@example.com or connect via Twitter @chrisdier.
+If you have any questions or would like to reach out for speaking engagements, interviews, or anything else that comes to mind, please email me at email@example.com or connect via Twitter @chrisdier.